mdsanima-lab/mdsanima-cli/.idea/commands.md

 Here are some ideas for commands that we need to implement in this package.

+You can use the `mdsanima` command or the `mds` alias, which have the same functionality.

 - [x] `mdsanima` main command showing help
 - [x] `mdsanima check` directory info
 - [x] `mdsanima pixelart` generate pixel art